Brian-Oseko/Pizza-sales-analysis-project/README.md

 ```
 ## Results
 1. An average of two pizzas are sold for every order placed
-2. Most Pizzas are sold on Friday and saturday and are ordered at 12:00 a.m.
+2. Most Pizzas are sold on Friday and Saturday and are ordered at 12:00 a.m.
 3. July had the highest number of pizza orders
 4. Classic Pizza had the highest sales compared to Veggie, Supreme, and chicken
 5. 45% of all pizza sales were of the large size, followed by medium at 30%